rchereji/bamR/README.md

 The results are put in the folder `Avg_Occ_over_gene_bodies`.

-To plot the heat map for Rpb3, use `plot_single_heatmap.R.
+To plot the heat map for Rpb3, use `plot_single_heatmap.R`.
 To see all the possible options run
 ```
 $ plot_single_heat_map.R --help
 Usage: plot_single_heat_map.R [options]